Kinoma/SourceDocumentation/kinoma_documentation_template.md

 > Parameter details

-Event description, as:
+Event description (without indentation), as:

-This event happens when ….
+This event happens when ....

 ###_KinomaJS XML API Reference:_ XML Element Reference
 The [_KinomaJS XML API Reference_](http://kinoma.com/develop/documentation/xml/) document provides details on the elements that make up the XML API, in subsections like those shown here (analogous to Object Reference sections shown in the preceding section).

 ####Element-Name Element
-[Optional] Full sentences *briefly* describing the element and/or providing other details about the element.
+[Optional] Full sentences _briefly_ describing the element and/or providing other details about the element.
 If what the element represents is not obvious, describe it here.
 Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document).
 Try to keep it no longer than one short paragraph.

 Next, include only whichever of the following lower-level sections apply.
 Square brackets indicate optional parts within subsections, to include only if applicable.